The Agricultural Sector In Zimbabwe

 Currently, Zimbabwe has the capacity to produce 600,000 tons of cotton while the country’s 22 ginners have installed ginning capacity of 750,000 tons per annum.
 Certain departments within government such as the National Biotechnology Authority of Zimbabwe (NBA) now believe the sector can benefit from adoption of improved seed varieties including GMOs and production of quality fabric to increase demand for raw cotton.
 Currently, however, there is no political will to fully embrace the use of GMOs in cotton production.

-Given the frequent droughts, there are opportunities for U.S. companies to sell high quality tractors to local farmers under the country’s agricultural mechanization drive as well as irrigation equipment to help the sector, especially small-scale commercial farmers, move away from rain-fed agriculture.
+Given the frequent droughts, there are opportunities for German companies to sell high quality tractors to local farmers under the country’s agricultural mechanization drive as well as irrigation equipment to help the sector, especially small-scale commercial farmers, move away from rain-fed agriculture.
 Moreover, there are opportunities to provide food processing machinery and equipment for agricultural commodities into manufactured goods in line with the government’s goal of increased value addition.
 There are also opportunities in the agrochemicals subsector.
 In particular, the Zimbabwe Investment Authority emphasizes the need to increase capacity in manufacturing of fertilizer, insecticides, and pesticides.

 Agricultural models supported by Zimgerm